 Tony is our Chief Education Officer.
 He oversees and instructs in our paddleboard (SUP), kayak and canoe programs, while also guiding Undercurrents’ identity and growth.

 Tony began his love of paddling at summer camp in the 60’s and that love continues to grow.
-He is Paddle Canada’s Senior Instructor in Alberta for both Sea Kayaking and Paddleboarding, and is one of the few paddlers in all of Canada who is an Instructor-Trainer (teaches you how to become an instructor) in all three paddling disciplines: canoeing, kayaking and paddleboarding.
+He is Paddle Canada’s Senior Instructor in Alberta for both Sea Kayaking and Paddleboarding, and is the only paddler in all of Canada who is an Instructor-Trainer (teaches you how to become an instructor) in all five paddling disciplines: canoeing, river kayaking, sea kayaking, paddleboarding, and camping.

 Tony is a…